ton-blockchain/minter-contract/README.md

  2. **Revoke admin role in the Jetton as soon as possible**

-    The Jetton code allows a special admin role (the deployer wallet address) to mint new tokens for themselves.
+    The Jetton code allows a special admin role (the deployer wallet address) to mint new tokens for themselves and change token metadata.
 This functionality is necessary for the initial launch because that's how new Jettons enter circulation.
 Once you're finished with minting you must revoke your admin permissions by changing the admin to an empty address.
 A blockchain ecosystem is designed to be trustless.
 You should never take responsibility for your users' funds, you don't want a misplaced key on your behalf to permit theft from other people!
 Revoking the admin role will guarantee that nobody will ever be able to mint new tokens in the future and crush your Jetton price.
+Please only revoke after you finished doing QA and made sure all the metadata fields are correct!
+After revoking admin you will not be able to change any of the metadata fields anymore.

 ## Q&A: Is this contract deployer safe?